15 Expats Talk about Health Insurance and Healthcare in Philippines

 As a foreigner living in Philippines, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in the Philippines have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of a good standard.
 The public healthcare system is funded by the government and is free or heavily subsidized for those who cannot afford private healthcare.
-The public healthcare system is also supplemented by a network of private hospitals and clinics, which offer a higher standard of care," mentioned one expat in Philippines.
+The public healthcare system is also supplemented by a network of private hospitals and clinics, which offer a higher standard of care," said one expat.

 What have your experiences during the pandemic with the local healthcare system been like?